Phnom Penh Gay Travel

 The Gay Travel Experience: Phnom Penh, Cambodia

 Phnom Penh is one of the poorest cities I have visited in my life.
-This doesn’t make it a bad place at all.
+This doesn’t make it a bad place at all though.
 In fact, I think it’s crucial for gay travelers to see the way different societies live their lives around the world.
-Phnom Penh was humbling.
-I am glad I went, but I will say that one time was enough.

 As you will read at the end of this article, the gay community is well tolerated in Cambodia.
 Phnom Penh has hosted pride events in years past, and LGBT citizens are not widely discriminated against, as in countries such as Malaysia and Indonesia.

-In general, anywhere in the Khan Doun Penh area will be suitable.
+In general, any four or five-star hotels in the Khan Daun Penh area will be suitable.
 This is the center of the city, which is mostly walkable.

-A final suggestion regarding your stay.
-If you plan to be in Phnom Penh for an extended period of time, I recommend seeking a quality hotel that has some sort of backup generator.
 City-wide blackouts are common if there is not enough rainfall to produce electricity at hydroelectric plants.
 I experienced several blackouts that lasted about 4 hours during the 5 days I was there.
-2019 has been a very dry year for Cambodia.
+2019 through 2021 were very dry years for Cambodia.

-Make sure to read the travel tips section of this wolfyy gay travel guide regarding safety in Phnom Penh.
+Make sure to read the travel tips section of this page regarding safety in Phnom Penh.
 These precautions may influence your choice of accommodation.

-Take a walk along Tonle Sap River during sunset.
+Take a walk in Riverside Park along Tonle Sap River during sunset.
 I loved observing the local life in this area, and it’s one of the most developed parts of the city.
 There are dozens of nice restaurants along the road that follows the river’s edge.

-E-Mart Coffee was my go-to spot for a nice air-conditioned café with good food.
-I did a fair amount of work (on this wolfyy website) while in Phnom Penh, and so I visited E-Mart almost daily.
-Everything is very cheap, staff are friendly and the space is cozy.
+E-Coffee was my go-to spot for a nice air-conditioned café with good food.
+I did a fair amount of work while in Phnom Penh, and so I visited E-Coffee almost daily.
+Everything is very cheap, the staff is friendly and the space is cozy.

 If you are sensitive or highly affected when it comes to stories about death, you may either want to skip the museum, or perhaps go along without the audio guide (to spare you the most gruesome details).